 In 2012 the Air Travel Advisory Bureau in England (Tel: 7636 5000) will provide you with telephone numbers of reputable bucket shops dealing with your desired destination.

 Bumping Off Flights

-It can occur if someone has an emergency to attend, a funeral or the like.
+It can occur if someone has an emergency to attend, a funeral or something else like that.

 Consult your child in private and explain that the $$ will mean you can do something they want too.

-Just be aware if you bags are already on the flight, you want them off.
+Just be aware if your bags are already on the flight, you want them off.

 I was on my way to be a bridesmaid at a Wedding in Canada once when this occurred, and having to wear the Brides own clothes for two days (including underwear).

 It was no joy having my bags misplaced.